 If you have questions, now is the time to talk to your child’s doctor

 If you have any questions about the vaccine — whether you’re contemplating a booster dose for your adolescent, or getting your 5- to 11-year-old their first shot, reach out to your child’s pediatrician.
 Health officials really want to get more shots into more children’s arms, especially as the omicron variant continues to spread.
 But if you’re on the fence, your child’s pediatrician should be willing to discuss your concerns or questions.

 “I think for a lot of parents, the most important recommendation is going to come from their pediatrician,” said Dr. Adam Ratner, chief of the division of pediatric infectious diseases at Hassenfeld Children’s Hospital at NYU Langone Health.

 Keep in mind, however, that pediatricians and other children’s health experts are overwhelmingly in favor of vaccinating children, and groups like the CDC and the Food and Drug Administration take their approval processes very seriously.

 “It’s not just one person making a decision, it’s not just one committee.
 There are multiple layers here, there are really smart people on these committees and people who care about protecting the public and about protecting the people who get these vaccines,” Ratner said.

-This story has been updated with the CDC approval for younger children.
+This story has been updated throughout.

 Experts are still learning about COVID-19.
 The information in this story is what was known or available as of publication, but guidance can change as scientists discover more about the virus.
 Please check the Centers for Disease Control and Prevention for the most updated recommendations.